-You've learned how to add a layer and create a basic map!
+You've learned how to add a layer from a Shapefile dataset and create a basic map!

-Now you're familiar with the function of the Add Vector Layer button, but what about all the others?
+Now you're familiar with the basic function of the Open Data Source Manager button, but what about all the others?
 How does this interface work?
-Before we go on with the more involved stuff, let's first take a good look at the general layout of the QGIS interface.
+Before we go on, let's first take a look at the layout of the QGIS interface.
 This is the topic of the next lesson.